-Shares in Flight Centre took off this week after the travel agent lifted its full-year guidance as increased sales made up for the impact of lower air fares, which affect commissions.
+Flight Centre took off this week after the travel agent lifted its full-year guidance as increased sales made up for the impact of lower air fares, which affect commissions.

 The New Zealand arm was singled out as one of the most successful parts of the global business with early indications that it is set to achieve a record full-year operational profit for the year.